You are currently viewing Lunchtime Theater at Bewley’s Café Features Ireland’s Top Talent

-Lunchtime theater at Bewley's Cafe on Grafton Street in Dublin features some of Ireland’s top acting talent.
+Lunchtime theater at Bewley's Cafe on Grafton Street in Dublin featuring some of Ireland’s top acting talent is an ideal tourist activity any time of year.

 Bewley's cafe lunchtime theater at Bewley's Cafe